Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-• Interactive states: hover, focus, disabled, loading, error, empty.
+• List required states: hover, focus, disabled, loading, error, empty.

-Reject agent output that invents new components, drops focus states, or ships placeholder copy in production paths.
-File issues against the skill/spec, not only the developer — fix the instruction loop.
+Reject output that invents components, drops states, or leaves lorem in production paths.
+When the same mistake repeats, update the skill or rule, not only the developer's one-off prompt.

 Let's work together